Sam Evans (cricketer)

 Sam Thomas Evans (born 20 December 1997) is an English cricketer.
 He made his first-class debut on 28 March 2017 for Loughborough MCCU against Leicestershire as part of the Marylebone Cricket Club University fixtures.
 He made his List A debut for Leicestershire against India A in a tri-series warm-up match on 19 June 2018.
+He scored 60 and featured in a 151 run seventh-wicket partnership with Harry Swindells as Leicestershire won the 2023 One-Day Cup final against Hampshire.
+Evans was released by Leicestershire at the end of the 2024 season.